 ITAL-UA 103 Prerequisite: Advanced Review of Modern Italian (ITAL-UA 30) or permission of the instructor.
-Offered every fall.
+Offered every one to two years.
 4 points.

 Students are encouraged to rewrite, parody, and shift genres, with the aim of improving their writing and reading techniques.

 ITAL-UA 105 Prerequisite: Advanced Review of Modern Italian (ITAL-UA 30) or permission of the instructor.
-Offered every spring.
+Offered every one to two years.
 4 points.